Romed Wyder

 Romed Wyder (born 1967) is a Swiss filmmaker.
 He has been established in Geneva since 1989.

 Biography

 Romed Wyder was born in 1967 in Brig-Glis, Valais, Switzerland.
 In 1995, he graduated with a degree from the cinema department of the Geneva University of Art and Design (HEAD) (formerly École Supérieure des Beaux-Arts, Genève).

-He is an active member of the Cinéma Spoutnik and founded Laika Films with five other filmmakers in 1993.
+He is a former member of the Cinéma Spoutnik and founded Laika Films with five other filmmakers in 1993.
 Romed developed a tape to film system and an online widget generator.
 He founded Paradigma Films SA in 2003.
 During 12 years he was a member of the Federal Film Commission.
-Between 2005 and 2008 he was the president of the Swiss Filmmakers Association.
+Between 2005 and 2008 he was the president of the Swiss Filmmakers Association and is currently a member of the Board of Trustees of Swiss Films and of the executive committee of the Swiss Film Academy.
 He works as director, producer and screenwriter since 1990.